Gruppe-106/Time-reporting-and-accounting-system/src/server/README.md

 ## Post
 1. User delete ?
 2. TaskId,TaskName,ProjectName for a specific user id _/
-3. Lav nodejs om til selv at oprette database
+3. Server creation and wiping of database _/
-4. Brug git til at builde og uploade til serveren hvor den kører tests først
+4. Use git to test and build directly to server

 ## Other
 1. Add period to userTimeRegister _/